ChihChengLiang/website/content/posts/2025-02-10_open_source.md

 draft: false
 ---

-Recently, the release of Deepseek sparked a global discussion.
-It was released under an MIT license, which excited open source builders like me.

-However, people also questioned the license and whether Deepseek is truly an open source project.
-After all, the so-called open-washing, the behavior of making a product look open-sourced but in fact is not, is too common, making people skeptical of new projects.
-Here are some precedents.
-OpenAI, the company behind ChatGPT, is ironically not "open" despite its name suggesting otherwise.
-Llama, released by Meta under a customized LLaMA license, which forbids commercial use (i.e., a 'research-only' restriction), is also considered not truly open-sourced.

-People cite the newly defined OSI AI definition as a checklist to determine if an AI project is considered open source.
-This includes releasing the model weights, source code for training the model, and input parameters for the training code.
-The intention here is to let users reproduce the training process to obtain the same weights.
-However, the training data is not required to be released due to privacy and security concerns.
-OSI has been known for its focus on practicality.

-All of these make me wonder, what makes a project open-sourced?
-Why do we want that?
-Is the OSI AI definition enough?
+Recently, Deepseek's release under an MIT license sparked a global conversation: Is it truly open source, or just another example of "open-washing"?
+The practice of marketing a product as open when crucial parts remain closed is unfortunately common, fueling skepticism among developers.
+Take OpenAI, which, despite its name, is not fully "open," or Meta's LLaMA, whose license prohibits commercial use—prompting many to question its true openness.

+These examples highlight a bigger question: **What qualifies as open source in the AI era?** The newly proposed OSI AI definition sets a checklist: release model weights, training source code, and training parameters.
+Yet it stops short of mandating publication of training data, citing privacy and security concerns—a stance reflecting the OSI's trademark pragmatism.
+Still, is that enough?
+Are we content with partial transparency?

-In 2013, I took my first Machine Learning class, instructed by Andrew Ng, on Coursera.
-Like other statistical fields—economics, management, psychology, or engineering—machine learning involves building models to describe data or make predictions.
-Yet it stands out by **creating a program automatically from data, rather than having every instruction written by hand.**
+Reflecting on these issues, I'm reminded of my first Machine Learning course in 2013, taught by Andrew Ng, on Coursera.
+Like other statistical fields—economics, psychology, engineering—machine learning models describe data and make predictions.
+The key difference is that machine learning **creates programs automatically**, rather than having every line of code written by hand.

-Now fast forward to 10 years later.
-Machine learning is no longer focusing on specific tasks like telling apples from oranges and cats from dogs.
-Nowadays, it is general-purpose and does everything.
-I've been practicing programming for almost 10 years.
-Nowadays, I tell GPT what I want to write, and then it spits out the code, and I decide whether to apply it.
-We'll soon see what Andrej Karpathy called [vibe coding](https://x.com/karpathy/status/1886192184808149383), where you just accept everything and leave it to AI to do the rest.

-The point here is that the AI model we're using is a new breed of software.
-It takes some inputs and produces some outputs, but the behavior is no longer specified in readable English, like traditional software.
-So do the concepts derived from the 1980s, both free software and open source, still make sense in this new scene?

----

-The lesson from "The twenty-six words that changed the internet" and the story of Section 230 is that our fancy new technology is actually under the ruling of ancient legal concepts.
-Let's trace the origin of the free software and open source movement.

-The two movements were initiated in the 1980s when people used computers very differently from today.

-In the past, people used software locally.
-Today, people mostly use software that interacts with servers.
-Software as a Service, or SaaS, is the term for that.

-In this post, I wanted to explore the origin of the two movements and see what software use cases motivated them.
-I then look for their latest takes on AI projects.
-I'm also interested in their responses to all the computer histories like the Internet, SaaS, hardware, cryptography, etc. But those will be topics for future research.
+Fast-forward a decade: AI is no longer about classifying apples vs. oranges; it's practically universal in scope.
+Tools like GPT can generate entire programs from natural-language prompts, a style that some, like Andrej Karpathy, refer to as vibe coding. [^vibe] We're inching closer to a future where people casually accept an AI's suggestions and move on.

+This evolution raises a crucial point: When a model's "logic" resides in opaque weights rather than human-readable text, do the 1980s principles of free software and open source still apply?
+Or do we need a new model of "freedom" for AI?

+As with "The twenty-six words that changed the internet" (referring to Section 230), these modern technologies remain bound by older legal and philosophical frameworks.
+In this post, I'll trace the origins of free software and open source—movements born in the 1980s, when personal computing was the norm—and explore the key use cases that shaped them.
+I'll also discuss their more recent takes on AI and how they've responded (or not) to shifts like the Internet, SaaS, hardware developments, and cryptography.
+Some of those topics will be reserved for future research, but my aim here is to see whether the old ideals can—or should—evolve to meet the challenges of 21st-century AI.

 ## The Response from the Free Software Camp